syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 ### CellTemplate

-Underlying record will be the BindingContext for the `CellTemplate`.
+Underlying records will be the BindingContext for the `CellTemplate`.
 The following code example shows templating of GridTemplateColumn:

 {% tabs %}
 {% highlight xaml %}